uyar/pygenstub/README.rst

 Getting started
 ---------------

-pygenstub runs on Python 3.4+.
-It also supports Python 2.7 and PyPy.
+pygenstub runs on Python 3.5+.
 You can install the latest version from `PyPI`_::

   pip install pygenstub